- Reuben Wentworth - Chairman

 - Thomas Decowski - Assistant

-The Alton Water Works Board of Commissioners holds meetings open to the public at 6:00 pm, on the forth Wednesday of every month at the office, which is located at 67 Frank C. Gilman Highway, Rt.
-140, next to the Fire Station.
+The Alton Water Works Board of Commissioners holds meetings open to the public at 6:00 pm, on the second and forth Monday of every month at the Alton Town Hall.

 Alton Water Works is pleased to report that our drinking water is safe to drink, and meets or exceeds Federal and State Drinking Water standards, as specified by the 1996 Amendments to the Safe Drinking Water Act.
 To insure safe drinking water, the Water Works conducts monthly bacteria testing as required and a considerable number of other tests are also taken during the year.